ynikitenko/lena/TIDINGS.rst

 Vector3 gets a stable initialization interface
 (not from a list, but from 3 coordinate values).

-Histogram structure becomes more robust and can be used in other Python code (outside Lena framework).

-Vector3 gets a stable initialization interface
-(not from a list, but from 3 coordinate values).

 Adds new elements and a new module input.

 * lena.flow changes: